http-rs/async-mongodb-session/README.md

 ## Overview
 This library allow you to utilises the document expiration feature based on a [specified number of seconds](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-after-a-specified-number-of-seconds) or in a [specific clock time](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) supported by mongodb to expire the session.

+The specified number of seconds approach is designed to enable the session time out to be managed at the mongodb layer.
+This approach provides a globally consistent session timeout across multiple processes but has the downside that all services using the same session collection must use the same timeout value.

+The specific clock time clock time approach is where you require more flexibility on your session timeouts such as a different session timeout per running service or you would prefer to manage the session time out at the process level.
+This is more flexible but might lead to some perceived inconsistency in session timeout depending on your upgrade/rollout strategy.

 The management of the expiry feature fits into the 12 factor [admin process definintion](https://12factor.net/admin-processes) so it's recommended to use an process outside of your web application to manage the expiry parameters.

 ## Configuration